 This is where virtual whiteboards come in.
-Our research shows that 93% of remote workers find that having a virtual whiteboard improves visual team collaboration and communication.
+Our research shows that 93% of remote workers find that having an online whiteboard improves visual team collaboration and communication.

 But you need more than just a digital space to jot down ideas– you need a visual collaboration tool that not only brings the whiteboard online, but solves the collaboration problems that were broken in the first place.
 That was exactly our goal when we designed Lucidspark.

 Lucidspark gives you a virtual whiteboard to foster collaboration and bring everyone together regardless of their location.
 Even if you can’t lean across the table to ask a quick question you can tag teammates using @mentions to leave feedback in context and notify the right people to get input quickly.
 Between chat threads and our Zapps integration with Zoom (releasing in December 2020), you can have conversations in real time, during a conference call, and asynchronously.
 Voting functionality helps you hone in on the best ideas and timers keep meetings moving forward.